leofavre/observed-properties/README.md

 # observedProperties

-Ever wondered why native web components have an API to handle attribute changes but not property changes?
+Have you ever wondered why native web components have an API to handle attribute changes but not property changes?

 This script implements both `observedProperties` and `propertyChangedCallback`.